Find Affordable College Courses

 Coral Gables, FL

-University of Miami landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree physical sciences (other) programs.
+University of Miami did quite well in this year’s ranking of the most popular places for physical sciences (other) students to get a bachelor’s degree.
+It came in at #6 on the list.
 Located in the small city of Coral Gables, U Miami is a private not-for-profit college with a fairly large student population.

-University of North Carolina at Chapel Hill ranked #7 on this year’s Most Popular Other Physical Science Bachelor’s Degree Schools in the Southeast Region list.
+University of North Carolina at Chapel Hill came in at #7 in this year’s edition of the Most Popular Other Physical Science Bachelor’s Degree Schools in the Southeast Region ranking.
 UNC Chapel Hill is a fairly large public school located in the city of Chapel Hill.

 #7